 - Requests should be made at least 4 school weeks in advance of the proposed absence, by completing a Leave of Absence request form, available from the Attendance Officer.
 If school is aware of any language difficulties that may preclude a request form being completed appropriate support will be offered to the parent/carer. - A letter should be addressed to the Attendance Officer explaining why the leave is essential and the reasons why it needs to take place during term time. - Written travel documentation and accommodation details must be supplied before a request can be considered. - Once the decision has been made by the school it cannot be reversed and there is no appeals procedure.
-The Head Teacher's decision is final. - If the Head Teacher deems that the reasons for the request are exceptional and authorises the absence, a reply confirming that the request has been authorised will be sent to the parent/carer. - If the Head Teacher deems that the reasons are not exceptional and the leave of absence will not be authorised, a reply informing the parents of this decision for each child and warning of the legal implications of the absence been taken will be sent to each parent/carer. - If the decision is to not authorise the leave of absence and the child is absent from school, in all cases the school will request that the Local Authority issues a Penalty Notice to both parents; there is no appeal process.
+The Head Teacher's decision is final. - If the Head Teacher deems that the reasons for the request are exceptional and authorises the absence, a reply confirming that the request has been authorised will be sent to the parent/carer. - If the Head Teacher deems that the reasons are not exceptional and the leave of absence will not be authorised, a reply informing the parents of this decision for each child and warning of the legal implications of the absence been taken will be sent to each parent/carer. - If the decision is to not authorise the leave of absence and the child is absent from school for 3.5 days over a 6 week period, the school will refer this matter to the Local Authority who can issue a penalty notice and/or begin prosecution; there is no appeal process.

 There is no right of appeal against an Education Penalty Notice once it has been issued correctly and in line with the Nottingham City Code of Conduct.
 Penalty Notice fines can only be withdrawn in specific circumstances as set out within the national regulations and the local code of conduct.
-If a parent believes that the reason for their child's unauthorised leave of absence from school in term time was not properly understood and that it should have been considered as exceptional by the Head Teacher then the parent/carer should contact the school to discuss the matter and, if still not satisfied, follow the complaints procedure.
+If a parent believes that the reason for their child's unauthorised leave of absence from school in term time was not properly understood and that it should have been considered as exceptional by the Head Teacher then the parent/carer should contact the school to discuss the matter and, if still not satisfied, follow the school's complaints procedure.
 The local authority cannot overturn a Head Teacher's decision to unauthorise a pupil's absence from school during term time.